-In terms of college education, the citizens of Cathedral City rank slightly lower than the national average.
-16.71% of adults 25 and older in Cathedral City have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The education level of Cathedral City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 18.04% of adults 25 and older in Cathedral City have a college degree.

 The per capita income in Cathedral City in 2010 was $20,507, which is lower middle income relative to California and the nation.
 This equates to an annual income of $82,028 for a family of four.
 However, Cathedral City contains both very wealthy and poor people as well.